Stationary measures and random walks on $\tilde{A}_2$-buildings: Boundary maps in -buildings

 \subsection{A trichotomy for the boundary map}

-Thanks to Theorem \ref{furst map}, there exists a Furstenberg map $\psi : B \to \bd X$.
-The purpose of this section is to investigate the characteristics of this map, using the nice ergodic properties of $B$ and the geometric structure of $\bd X$.
-If almost surely, $\psi(b)$ is in a chamber of the building at infinity, we get a $G$-map $B \to \ch (\bdinf)$, which is what we want.
-This leads us to study the case where the target space is the set of vertices at infinity.
-In the following, we might refer to $G$-equivariant measurable maps simply as $G$-maps.
+For the rest of this section, we let $X$ be a building of type $\tilde{A}_2$ which is metrically complete and separable, and let $G$ be a locally compact second countable group acting continuously by automorphisms on $X$ in a non-elementary way.
+Let $(B, \nu_B)$ be a $G$-boundary.

+Recall that the $G$-action is type preserving, so that $G$ acts on $\bdinf_1$ and on $\bdinf_2$.
+In the proof, we will study the properties of $G$-maps $B \to \bdinf_i$, for $i = 1,2$.
+The following lemma relies on a result due to B.~Duchesne \cite[Theorem 1.8]{duchesne13}, generalizing Adams-Ballmann Theorem \cite[Theorem 1]{adams_ballmann98} to the context of amenable actions.

 \begin{lem} Consider the same assumptions as in Theorem \ref{thm bd map immeuble}, and assume that there exists a $G$-map $B \rightarrow \bdinf_1$.
 Then there is either a $G$-map $B \rightarrow T_1$, or a $G$-map $B \rightarrow \dt_1$, or a $G$-map $B \rightarrow \partial_2 T_1$. \end{lem} \begin{proof} Let $\phi$ be a $G$-map $\phi: B \rightarrow \bdinf_1$, then by Lemma \ref{lem t1 measurable structure}, the panel trees $\{T_{\phi(b)}\}_{b \in B}$ endowed with their natural metrics form a measurable metric field over $B$.
 Moreover, there is a natural $G$-action on $T_1$ over $\bdinf_1 $.
-Each individual $T_u$ is $\cat$(0), complete and of finite telescopic dimension, so we can apply the measurable equivariant Theorem \ref{thm meas adams ballmann} to the metric field $T_1$ over $\bdinf_1$.
-Therefore either there exists an invariant section of the boundary field $\partial T_1$, or there is an invariant Euclidean subfield of $T_1$.
-Note that by Lemma \ref{lem metric field fiber action}, an invariant section of the boundary field gives a measurable $G$-map
+Each individual $T_u$ is $\cat(0)$, complete and of finite telescopic dimension.
+Therefore $T_1$ is a Hadamard field of finite telescopic dimension over $\bdinf_1$, and since the $G$-action on $B$ is Zimmer amenable, we can apply \cite[Theorem 1.8]{duchesne13} to the metric field $T_1$ over $\bdinf_1$: either there exists an invariant section of the boundary field $\partial T_1$, or there is an invariant Euclidean subfield of $T_1$.
+Note that by \cite[Lemma 4.11]{duchesne_lecureux_pozetti23}, an invariant section of the boundary field gives a measurable $G$-map $B \rightarrow \dt_1$.

 Otherwise, there is an invariant Euclidean subfield.
-If this subfield is made of closed bounded subfields in $T_1$, then taking the section of circumcenters as in Proposition \ref{prop section circ borel} yields a $G$-map $B \rightarrow T_1$.
-If this subfield consists of lines, it gives a $G$-map $B \rightarrow \partial_2 T_1$. \end{proof}
+If this subfield is made of essentially bounded subsets in $T_1$, then taking the section of circumcenters as in Proposition \ref{prop section circ borel} yields a $G$-map $B \rightarrow T_1$.
+If this subfield consists of lines (1-dimensional Euclidean subspaces), it gives a $G$-map $B \rightarrow \partial_2 T_1$. \end{proof}

 Now our goal is to rule out two of the three previous possibilities. \begin{lem} Under the same assumptions as in Theorem \ref{thm bd map immeuble}, there is no $G$-map $B \rightarrow T_1$. \end{lem}

 \begin{proof} Let us assume that there is a $G$-map $\psi : B \rightarrow T_1$.
 Consider the natural projection $p : T_1 \rightarrow \bdinf_1$, and denote $\psi_1 = p \circ \psi : B \rightarrow \bdinf_1$.
 By Lemma \ref{lem t1 measurable structure}, $p$ is measurable and $G$-equivariant, hence by composition so is $\psi_1$.
 Take $u,v \in \bdinf_1$ two vertices at infinity of type $1$.
 Recall that for the boundary of an $\tilde{A}_2 $-building, if $u\neq v$ are both of the same type, the projection $\proj_u (v) $ is a chamber in the residue $\res(u)$.
 This map is continuous in $v$, and measurable in $u$.
 Thanks to Proposition \ref{bijection ends chambers}, we can identify the chamber $\proj_u (v) $ to an endpoint of $\dt_u$, which we do without changing the notation.